vishakhadhonde9/Linux-Second-half-/Session-14.md

 - -v -> verbose or view.
 - -t -> list the content from archive.
 - -x -> execute the content from archive.
+- -C -> copy content from an archive to another directory.

 # Compression-
 - Compression is a reduction in the number of bits needed to represent data.